-With thousands of members across hundreds of kilometers, and interests in a number of different illicit activities, Barrio 18 is one of the more significant criminal threats in the region.
-Still, it is questionable how far its different units are coordinated across borders, or even within the same city.
+But with thousands of members across hundreds of kilometers and interests in a number of different illicit activities, the Barrio 18 remains one of the more significant criminal threats in Honduras and Guatemala.

 The Barrio 18 first emerged as a small-time street gang in Los Angeles.
 While some accounts trace its origins to the late 1950s, the gang began to take its current form in the 1980s after splitting from the Clanton 14 gang.
 It earned particular notoriety for its role in riots in that city following the acquittal of the police who brutally beat Rodney King, an African-American motorist.

-However, as other Latino nationalities joined the immigrant population, the Barrio 18 began to recruit members from a variety of backgrounds, a development that would facilitate the group’s spread into other nations, particularly in Central America.
+However, as other Latino nationalities joined the immigrant population, Barrio 18 began to recruit members from various backgrounds, a development that would facilitate the group’s spread into other nations, particularly in Central America.

 Efforts by US law enforcement to slow the gang’s growth have not proved effective.
-In the late 1990s, a Federal Bureau of Investigation (FBI) task force, along with local law enforcement, took down some of the Barrio 18’s foremost leaders.
+In the late 1990s, a Federal Bureau of Investigation (FBI) task force and local law enforcement took down some of Barrio 18’s foremost leaders.
 However, this did not so much handicap the gang as give them another base from which to operate and recruit new members: federal prisons.

 The new policy was applied aggressively to gangs in California, where many of Barrio 18’s members were not US citizens.
 The deportations led to a sudden influx of Barrio 18 members in Central America and Mexico.
 As a result, some argue that US policy helped Barrio 18 spread internationally.

 The response of Central American governments to the rise in gang activity has also proven to be largely counterproductive.
-In the late 90s, beginning in El Salvador, the governments began passing more stringent laws that criminalized mere “association” with gangs.
-These so-called “mano dura,” or “iron fist,” policies only encouraged the gangs’ growth by concentrating many members in prison, pushing them to reorganize and regroup.
-In Central America, the space created for extortion rackets and kidnapping gangs by weak police forces and a relatively open criminal landscape was filled in part by the Barrio 18 and the MS13 in the 2000s.
+In the late 90s, beginning in El Salvador, the governments started passing more stringent laws that criminalized mere “association” with gangs.
+These so-called mano dura (iron fist) policies only encouraged the gangs’ growth by concentrating many members in prison, pushing them to reorganize and regroup.
+In Central America, the space created for extortion rackets and kidnapping gangs by weak police forces and a relatively open criminal landscape was partly filled by the Barrio 18 and the MS13 in the 2000s.

 What’s more, following a series of violent incidents in prisons between the Barrio 18 and the MS13, Salvadoran officials separated inmates from the two gangs from each other.
 The leaders increased their control over criminal acts, such as extortion, from inside the prisons.

 On the outside, they branched into petty drug trafficking.
-They also began to operate in a more sophisticated manner, laundering money through small businesses such as car washes, and trying to control community and local non-governmental organizations in order to influence policy at the local levels and, later, national levels.
+They also began to operate in a more sophisticated manner, laundering money through small businesses such as car washes and trying to control community and local non-governmental organizations to influence policy at the local levels and, later, national levels.

-Around 2005, the Barrio 18 in El Salvador suffered a rupture between some on the inside of prison and some on the outside.
+Around 2005, Barrio 18 in El Salvador suffered a rupture between some inside prison and some on the outside.
 The result of the in-fighting was a split into two factions, the Revolutionaries and Sureños.
 These factions remain, fighting each other with the same fervor as they do the MS13.

 The gang poses the greatest threat in Central American nations like El Salvador, Guatemala, and Honduras, where weaker governments and larger gangs (relative to the population) have turned the gang phenomenon into a significant threat to national security — the gangs systematically extort public transport systems, displace entire communities, and have forced their way into the political system.

-Whereas El Salvador saw about 13 or 14 murders a day in the beginning of that year, this fell to around six a day, on average, in the following months.
+Whereas El Salvador saw about 13 or 14 murders a day in early 2012, this fell to around six a day, on average, in the following months.
 Following the initial success of the truce, an unsuccessful attempt to emulate it was made in Honduras.

 The leaders of both the MS13 and Barrio 18 proved alarmingly adept at using their now heightened political profile to their advantage, fueling concerns that the initiative could provide a means of increasing their criminal sophistication and overall influence in the country.
-To add to these concerns, extortion and disappearances have reportedly continued to rise in El Salvador over the course of the truce, and homicides began rising again in mid-2013 topping out in 2015, before dropping back again.
+To add to these concerns, extortion and disappearances have reportedly continued to rise in El Salvador over the course of the truce, and homicides began rising again in mid-2013, reaching a peak in 2015, before dropping back again.

 A radical drop-off in El Salvador’s murder rate starting in 2019 has again thrust the country’s gangs into the spotlight.
-Though state officials attribute the fall to its national security plan, there have been multiple media reports of an informal pact between parts of the El Salvador government and imprisoned gang leaders, with the latter reportedly cooling killings in exchange for better prison conditions.
+Though state officials attributed the fall to its national security plan, there were multiple media reports of an informal pact between parts of the El Salvador government and imprisoned gang leaders, with the latter reportedly cooling killings in exchange for better prison conditions.

 The onset of the coronavirus pandemic in 2020 presented both opportunities and economic challenges for the gang.
+Members worked with street sellers’ union leaders in El Salvador to secure government relief funds meant for struggling businesses.
 In some parts of Central America, the gang shored up local support by reportedly giving shopkeepers and other extortion victims a temporary reprieve from payments as the initial lockdowns began to bite.
 But that decision took its toll on rank-and-file gang members in Guatemala, where some strapped-for-cash members purportedly broke off into splinter groups to keep up with extortion rackets, exacerbating the structural weaknesses that have long affected the group.

-At the top are “palabreros,” or “leaders,” most of whom are in the prison system.
+At the top are palabreros (leaders), most of whom are in the prison system.
 They coordinate all criminal activities.
 One palabrero keeps a notebook that keeps track of all finances, homicides, drugs, and weapons.
 There are also palabreros outside the prison system, aka, “en la libre.”

 Finally, there are collaborators: those who are not quite or never will be gang members.
 They help the gang with small jobs, like gathering intelligence, and moving or holding illicit goods.